lumina-networks/mininet-topology/README.md

 # Mininet Topology Utility

-This tools provides a mechanism to quickly create a Mininet network based on a yml definition.
-It also provides testing tools focusing on Openflow and Flow Manager validation, packet generator and a couple of topology generators.
+This tool provides a mechanism to quickly create a Mininet network based on a YAML definition.
+It also provides testing tools focusing on Openflow validation, packet generator and a couple of topology generators.

 - [Install](#install)
 - [Usage](#usage)